orangci/dots/docs/homelab.md

 - [ ] Create an account on the calibre-web instance, then disable registration.
 - [ ] Create an account on the immich instance, then disable registration.
 Move wallpapers to Immich albums, make them public, and archive wallpaper related GitHub repositories.
 - [ ] Create an account on the vaultwarden instance, then disable registration.
 Create a Proton Pass backup and import it into Vaultwarden.
-- [ ] Configure Glance.
-Do not forget the uptime-kuma plugin.
 - [ ] Create an account on the mastodon instance, then disable registration.
 Update `services.mastodon.streamingProcesses` with the amount of urithiru's CPU cores minus one.
 - [ ] Check the other services in order to confirm that they're all working.
 <!-- - [ ] Create a backup of of Juniper and move it into `/var/lib/minecraft`.
 Enable `modules.server.minecraft.juniper.enable`. -->